 In trying to protect young people, have we actively been helping them to avoid the things they are capable of overcoming on their own?
 Have we been systematically preventing them from other paths to growth and self-empowerment that might fuel them toward greater things?

 This topic is not a new concern for human beings.
 Finding pathways to human fulfillment and exploring ways of engaging the next generation have been contemplated for thousands of years.

 Before Musashi, the Roman emperor Marcus Aurelius gave many insights on finding inner strength and fulfillment through rejecting the external world and focusing on connection to self.
 He wrote, “Look well into thyself; there is a source of strength which will always spring up if thou wilt always look.”
 His advice advocates that strength is found by focusing on understanding ourselves, not how others perceive us on a social network.
 Knowing the difference between these two is an important distinction.

 Aurelius was one of the great philosophers of the Stoic movement—a philosophy which emphasizes inner reflection on all things.
 The Stoic philosophy also focuses on empowering the individual and strengthening their will through cultivating moral and spiritual insight, not participation medals and Instagram followers.

 Another famous Roman Stoic named Seneca also gave his guidance on why disengaged people fall into the trap of inaction when confronted by difficult times: “It’s not because things are difficult that we dare not venture.
 It’s because we dare not venture that they are difficult.”
 Seneca suggests that there is a discovery to be had from stepping up to and facing moments of challenge.
-Again, a powerful lesson that has been known for centuries.

 These philosophies carried through to influence the thoughts of a number of modern writers and philosophers.
 Many of their most profound contributions were a direct result of the suffering they were exposed to during periods of significant global challenge.